 Health care providers classify HPV as low risk and high risk.
 Low-risk HPV infections usually cause genital warts.
 High-risk infections are more likely to develop into cancer (e.g., cervical cancer), especially if the infection persists for 2 years or longer.

-In June 2006, the U.S. Food and Drug Administration (FDA) approved the vaccine Gardasil®, for use in girls and young women between the ages of 9 and 26.
-This vaccine does not treat HPV infection, but it can help prevent types of HPV that cause genital warts and cervical cancer, if it is given before exposure to these viruses.
+In June 2006, the U.S. Food and Drug Administration (FDA) approved the vaccine Gardasil, for use in girls and young women between the ages of 9 and 26.
+This vaccine does not treat HPV infection, but it can help prevent some types of HPV that cause genital warts and cervical cancer, if it is given before exposure to these viruses.
 Gardasil 9 was approved in December 2014 to prevent infection with nine types of HPV.

 In February 2012, the CDC's Advisory Committee on Immunization Practices (ACIP), the American Academy of Pediatrics (AAP), and the American Academy of Family Physicians (AAFP) recommended HPV vaccination in boys ages 11 to 12 and catch-up immunizations for teenage boys.
 Previously, in October 2009, the FDA approved Gardasil for use in boys and men between the ages of 9 and 26 to prevent genital warts caused by HPV types 6 and 11.
 Three injections of the vaccine are administered over a 6-month period.
 Side effects include headache, fever, and injection site reactions (e.g., pain, itching, redness, swelling, bruising).

 According to the CDC, a national survey found that 54 percent of young women aged 1317 years of age had received at least 1 dose of HPV vaccine, but only 33 percent had received all 3 doses.
 Vaccination in young men was shown to be even lower.